neilforest7/selfhosts-overseer/docs/DEVELOPER_ONBOARDING.md

 ## Project Overview

-Self-Host Serv Agent is a single-user, self-hosted cross-VPS control plane for unified monitoring and management of distributed services and containers.
+Selfhost Overseer is a single-user, self-hosted cross-VPS control plane for unified monitoring and management of distributed services and containers.
 The system uses an SSH-based (Agentless) architecture with intelligent automation powered by json-rules-engine.

 ### Key Technologies
 - **Frontend**: Next.js 15 + App Router + TypeScript + shadcn/ui + React Query